A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

+The removal of the paths of $\Qq_\brnoose$ from the walk $W$ splits $W$ into at most $4\alpha\sqrt{|T|}$ subwalks.
+By the definition of $\Qq_\brnoose$, the set of terminals visited by each such subwalk either lies on one side of $\brnoose$ or is a single terminal lying on $\brnoose$.
+Consequently, the set of terminals visited by each such subwalk is either fully contained in $T_1$ or fully contained in $T_2$.
+Property~\ref{p:good} follows from the definition of $\beta$.

-Second, we verify the remaining properties of a good decomposition. \begin{claim} $(\tree-r, \beta)$ is a good decomposition of $W$ and $\pi_W$. \end{claim} \begin{proof} Let us verify the properties of a good decomposition one-by-one.
-Property~\ref{p:good} is ensured by Claim~\ref{cl:gamma-few-cuts}.
+Let us now verify the remaining properties of a good decomposition one-by-one.
 We have $\beta(r) = T$ by definition, and note that by the choice of $\brleaf(r)$ we have $\beta(r') = T$ for the unique child $r'$ of $r$ in $\tree$.
-This ensures property~\ref{p:root} For property~\ref{p:chld}, pick a non-leaf non-root node $s$ of $\tree$, and observe that it has always exactly two children, say $s_1$ and $s_2$.
+This ensures property~\ref{p:root}.
+For property~\ref{p:chld}, pick a non-leaf non-root node $s$ of $\tree$, and observe that it has always exactly two children, say $s_1$ and $s_2$.
 Let $f$ be the edge of $\tree$ connecting $s$ with its parent, and let $f_1,f_2$ be edges connecting $s$ with $s_1,s_2$, respectively.
-By the properties of a branch decomposition, the set of edges on the side of $\brnoose(f)$ that does not contain $\brleaf(r)$ is partitioned into sets defined in the same manner for $\brnoose(f_1)$ and $\brnoose(f_2)\}$.
-As $\beta(s),\beta(s_1),\beta(s_2)$ are defined by including every terminal $t$ depending on whether the edges $(t,w_t)$ is included in the sets above, property~\ref{p:chld} follows.
+By the properties of a branch decomposition, the set of edges on the side of $\brnoose(f)$ that does not contain $\brleaf(r)$ is partitioned into sets defined in the same manner for $\brnoose(f_1)$ and $\brnoose(f_2)$.
+As $\beta(s),\beta(s_1),\beta(s_2)$ are defined by including every terminal $t$ depending on whether the edges $(f_t,t)$ is included in the sets above, property~\ref{p:chld} follows.
 Finally, for property~\ref{p:leaf}, note that for a leaf $s$ with parent edge $f$, the noose $\brnoose(f)$ encloses a single edge, and thus $|\beta(s)| \leq 1$. \cqed\end{proof}